-Air and barge carriers have agreed to have their actual emissions results made public, and, barge performance values used in the Shipper Tool are carrier-specific.
+Barge carriers have agreed to have their actual emissions results made public, and barge performance values used in the Shipper Tool are carrier-specific.
 The gram per mile performance values for barge carriers correspond to individual barge (nautical) miles travelled, rather than miles travelled by a string of barges or the associated tug(s).